 If a team can only field fewer than five players, the officials will permit ten minutes to pass after the scheduled starting time until the game starts.
 Once ten minutes have passed without a fifth arriving, play will start and the offending team will be allowed no timeouts for the duration of the game.
 If the offending team still cannot field a fifth by the end of the first half, that team forfeits the game.

-All undergraduate students and persons associated with a residential college who meet general eligibility requirements except former varsity waterpolo award winners and current club members are eligible to participate.
-Current club members are defined as men and women who practiced or played with the team on or after September 30.
+All undergraduate students and persons associated with a residential college who meet general eligibility requirements are eligible to participate.
+Club/Varsity water polo is not deemed an associated sport with inner tube water polo because of the addition of comeptitive advantage leveling rules (i.e. the inclusion and necessity of the inner tube).
 Any instance involving special consideration requires a review by the Athletic Secretaries Ad Hoc Eligibility Committee.

 PENALTIES & INFRINGEMENTS

 Delay of Game: Intentionally delaying the game by any player or team results in a minor penalty, at the discretion of the official.
 After a goal, when the officials indicate that play is to start, the goalie will have 10 seconds to pass before delay of game is called..

 Ejection: Three major penalties result in an ejection.
 When an ejection occurs, the offending player is ejected from the pool area for the duration of the game.
 Failure to comply may result in team forfeiture.